Long Buckby: Rugby Union

 Long Buckby Rugby Football Club, the oldest continuously operating Rugby Union club in the East Midlands region, was founded in 1875 and is located on Station Road, next to the football and cricket clubs. fielding three senior sides, a colts team and several other junior teams, the club celebrated its 150th anniversary in 2025.

 The club has a licensed clubhouse which was opened for its previous major anniversary in 1975.
 The club's colours have historically been green and gold, though other colours have occasionally been used, navy blue has been incorporated significantly more in recent years.
 The club's emblem is a castle with an archway with a cross above.

 Association Football

 Long Buckby A.F.C. plays at Station Road.
 They are members of the United Counties League First Division.
 The club's highest achievement was reaching the 2nd round of the FA Vase in 1985–86.
-The club's most successful players include Gary Mills, Darren Harman, Alex McKenzie, Dan Holman and Richard Ryan.
+The club's most successful players include Gary Mills and Dan Holman.
 The football club on the same site as the rugby union club has its own clubhouse and a second pitch which the reserves and Sunday League sides use.